Phantomxm2021/ARMOD-Framework/README.md

 # What is AR-MOD DO

-ARMod provides AR integration capabilities for enterprises or individuals.
+AR-MOD provides AR integration capabilities for enterprises or individuals.
 Users do not need to understand ARKit or ARCore or even rendering logic and information, but only need to focus on the realization of AR experience content.

 ![UILayer](https://user-images.githubusercontent.com/82647748/149500024-b0f0e086-d5c3-42cf-92d2-52b0f4704369.png)